conflictpatterns/conflictpatterns/RF1.md

 # Duration and salary
 This project is funded by  ERC Consolidator Grant PaCE (101002240) (2022-26) and is hosted at the Department of Political Science at Trinity College Dublin.

 We offer a Specified Purpose Contract (expected duration 3 years).
 Successful applicants will be hired at a salary in line with their experience.
-Salaries of postdoctoral researchers follow the [Irish University Associations salary scale](https://www.iua.ie/for-researchers/researcher-salary-scales-career-framework/#), with an expected gross salary of €38,632-55,811 in the first year (salary commensurate with experience and qualifications) and one point increment per year from thereafter.
+Salaries of postdoctoral researchers follow the [Irish University Associations salary scale](https://www.iua.ie/for-researchers/researcher-salary-scales-career-framework/#), with an expected gross salary ranging between €38,632 and 55,811 in the first year (salary will be commensurate with experience and qualifications) and one point increment per year from thereafter.

 Funds for conference travel (€2,000 per year) and computer resources will also be available.
 These positions are pensionable.